-Just inside the town walls is Piazza Brà, a large open space dominated by the Roman Arena, which now hosts open air opera in the summer months.
+Just inside the town walls is Piazza Brà, a large open space dominated by the ruins of the Roman Verona Arena, which now hosts open-air opera in the summer months.
 We found some great restaurants in the small streets just off Piazza Brà, but the true heart of the town and its most majestic buildings can be found at Piazza Erbe.

 I’m not sure anyone has ever written about Verona without mentioning that it was the setting for Shakespeare’s Romeo and Juliet so I won’t be the one to buck that trend.